COGS169/cogs169/pages/syllabus.md

 If you need emergency food, finances, and/or academic and social support you can also contact [UCSD Mutual Aid](https://mutualaiducsd.wordpress.com).
 They provide mentoring and aid that comes from volunteers among your peers.
 If you don't need that kind of support, consider joining them in helping your fellow classmates who do.

 If you need counseling or if you are in a mental crisis you can contact [CAPS](https://caps.ucsd.edu).
 They provide psychiatric services, workshops, and counseling; they also operate a 24/7 crisis hotline at 858.534.3755.

+### Anonymous Feedback

+Feedback is great - if comfortable, please feel free to share with me in person or via email.
+However, if you would like to provide that feedback anonymously, please use this [anonymous Google Form](https://goo.gl/forms/2nXnDNbgYuS1OsGF2)